snoorkwashanging/eldenringmapv2/readme.md

  - Change numpad-lock state and try again
  - Click the map once and then go back to your game

+### Checkboxes hiding automatically
+ - This is a window-size issue.
+Open the app in full-screen, close it and open again.
+Should be gone.

+---
 I don't actively plan to continue from this point on.
 Maybe the two other maps will be implemented.
 Wanna do it yourself?
 Check `preload.js:158`.